Ada-Developers-Academy/independent-ai-topics/working-with-openai/intro-to-open-ai.md

 - Language translation
 - Generating recommendations based off user input
 - Providing accessibility considerations such as text to speech or speech to text

+Every AI API is going to be a little different in what it offers.
+Nearly all have some kind of text generation, image processing, and audio processing, but the limits of what exactly you can do with these will vary based on the API you're using.
+When you want to build an AI enabled feature, an early part of planning will be researching what is currently available from AI APIs and determining which of the APIs will support the needs of your application.

+How you will interact with the API may also depend on language you're using or the platform you're programming for.
+AI APIs can be reached through RESTful endpoints, but some organizations may also publish language-specific libraries to make their AI offerings a little easier to work with.

 ## AI APIs vs Customized Products